BleedingXiko/SPRAG/README.md

         return {"title": title, "filename": primary.filename, "extra_count": len(extras)}
 ```

-`upload_form(...)` sends `multipart/form-data` to a separate upload endpoint,
-keeps non-file fields JSON-safe for schema validation, and exposes uploaded
 files on `self.request.files`, `self.request.file(name)`, and
-`self.request.files_list(name)`.
-The intended realtime pairing is:
-store the authoritative upload snapshot on the server, emit a lightweight
-socket signal, and let the browser refetch status through a normal action.
+`upload_form(...)` sends `multipart/form-data` to a separate upload endpoint, keeps non-file fields JSON-safe for schema validation, and exposes uploaded files on `self.request.files`, `self.request.file(name)`, and `self.request.files_list(name)`.
+The intended realtime pairing is: store the authoritative upload snapshot on the server, emit a lightweight socket signal, and let the browser refetch status through a normal action.

 ### Background Jobs

 `QueueService` now has a first-class SPRAG job contract on top of Specter's
-raw queue workers:
+`QueueService` has a first-class SPRAG job contract on top of Specter's raw queue workers:

 ```python
 class BuildQueue(QueueService):